ACTIVISM UNDER FIRE:

 Activism under Fire:

 This book project examines the many forms of non-violent collective action that have emerged within a context of extreme gang and police violence.
-It is based on ethnographic fieldwork conducted between 2014 and 2017 in the City of God, one of Rio de Janeiro's most notorious and dangerous neighborhoods.
+It is based on ethnographic fieldwork conducted between 2014 and 2020 in Cidade de Deus, one of Rio de Janeiro's most notorious and dangerous neighborhoods.

 Building Together: